Sky on Fire

-Sky on Fire is a 2016 Chinese action thriller film directed by Ringo Lam and starring Daniel Wu, Zhang Ruoyun, Zhang Jingchu, Joseph Chang and Amber Kuo.
-It was released in China by Tianjin Maoyan Media on November 25, 2016.
-It was Lam's final film before his death in 2018.
+Sky on Fire is a 2016 action thriller film directed by Ringo Lam and starring Daniel Wu, Zhang Ruoyun, Zhang Jingchu, Joseph Chang and Amber Kuo.
+A Hong Kong-Chinese co-production, it was released in China by Tianjin Maoyan Media on November 25, 2016.

 Plot

 In this action thriller, the chief security officer at a top-secret medical facility (Daniel Wu) finds himself caught in an explosive battle when a young thief and his accomplices steal a groundbreaking curative medicine.
 After discovering the true origins of the medicine, the officer must decide who he can trust to prevent the cure from falling into the wrong hands, and prevent an all-out war from bringing the city to its knees.